Tame symmetric algebras of period four with small Gabriel quivers: Gabriel quivers

 Fix an indecomposable GQT algebra $\La=KQ/I$, whose Gabriel quiver $Q=Q_\La$ has at most $5$ vertices.
 We split our considerations into three steps: in the first, we recall what is known for very small size (up to $3$), and in the next two, we deal with sizes $n=4$ and $n=5$, respectively.

 We only mention that classification of all self-injective algebras of finite representation type is known, due to results of Riedtmann \cite{Rd1,Rd2} (see also \cite{Rogg,Was}).
-Moreover, Dugas proved in \cite{Du} that all of them are periodic, so our investigations will focus on infinite representation type (see also Remark \ref{der_inf}).
+Moreover, Dugas proved in \cite{Du} that all of them are periodic, so we will focus on infinite representation type (see also Remark \ref{der_inf}).
+For an elegant survey about self-injective algebras, we refer to \cite{SkoCont}.